 New poker session, some new faces, and 3 of the same faces I’m happy to see again: Ivey, Dwan and Negreanu.
+Now these guys know how to play Texas Hold’em!
 I find it interesting that Antonius, Dwan, and Ivey each bought in with $500k, as opposed to the $200k everyone else bought in for (Negreanu bought in for the $346k that he had remaining from previous session).
 I wonder if Dwan, Ivey, and Antonius feel more comfortable with bigger stacks, or if others feel less comfortable with smaller stacks against them.

 I’m excited to see Dennis Phillips at the table – he’s living every poker player’s dream: win $4.5 million at the WSOP and have enough money to sit down and play in a cash game with the big boys.
 Incidentally, if a “regular guy” like Phillips can hold his own against the best players in the world, it goes one step further towards my theory that bankroll, not skill, is the biggest difference between the known good players and the rest of us (although skill plays a part too – duh!).

 To the action: a simply fascinating AA vs. KK hand featuring Phil Ivey and Patrik Antonius.
 The flop, turn, and river all mattered so much.
 I wonder how the hand would’ve played out if Barry Greenstein had stayed in (he would’ve flopped the straight).
 Anyhow, clearly, Ivey got really lucky in the end to hit the straight.
 Had he and Patrik gotten their money in preflop, Ivey’s luck would’ve netted him a cool half million dollars!
 (I guess the thought of potentially losing half a million dollars is why they DIDN’T get their money in preflop….finally, an amount that possibly makes these guys hesitate).